ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 {% example attribute-selectors-1.html iframe_style="height: 15em;" %}

 Hang on, though... there's a link to the TV Tropes page for Mysterious Cities of Gold there, and it's not red.
 We might click it by mistake... but take a close look at that link, and you'll se that the domain name is uppercase.
-Somebody's linked to `TVTROPES.ORG` instead of `tvtropes.org` --- and attribute selectors, like class names and IDs, are *case sensitive*.
-Good news is that's an easy fix - add an `i` (for *insensitive) inside* the `[ ]` for the selector rule:
+Somebody's linked to `TVTROPES.ORG` instead of `tvtropes.org` --- and the `href` attribute value in HTML is *case sensitive*.
+Fortunately, there's an easy fix - add an `i` (for *insensitive) inside* the `[ ]` for the selector rule:

 ```css
 a[href*="https://tvtropes.org" i] {